 There’s no limit on how much you can use during an FSA grace period.
 This means it can be more beneficial if you have more than $500 in remaining funds.

 NOTE: The IRS has offered some additional benefits to accommodate for the coronavirus pandemic.
-Employers can choose to extend the grace period for 2019 FSA funds through the end of 2020 if the plan follows the calendar year.
-If they follow a split-year schedule, they can extend through June 30, 2021.
+Employers can choose to extend the grace period for 2021 and 2022 FSA funds through the end of following year.

 A run-out period is a period of time during your new plan year in which you can still file claims for expenses made in the previous year.